bahaidev/textbrowser/README.md

     searches/browses, etc.

 1. Support metadata to combine fields during browsing

-1. Add URL params which can include/disable modules to simplify screen

 1. Figure out how to get rowspans (or even colspans) for additional columns (e.g., a field spanning by whole pages of a book and another